The Sitchu Awards 2025 Winners: New South Wales

 Winner: Hunter Valley

 Though it may just be two hours from Sydney, the Hunter Valley somehow feels a world away.
-It’s beloved not only for the world-class wineries across the NSW region, but the fact there’s enough open space to actually switch off for a weekend.
+It’s beloved not only for the world-class wineries scattered across the region, but the cellar doors, farm-to-table restaurants and boutique stays that make it easy to fill a weekend without a plan.
+Come for the wine but stay for the pace; there’s enough open space and good eating here to actually switch off properly.

 Runner up: Blue Mountains